 What is Open Curriculum at Brown University?

 Like many liberal arts colleges, Brown prioritizes a well-rounded education full of opportunities for community engagement, self-reflection, and intellectual growth.
-However, Brown distinguishes itself from the majority of other colleges in that it accomplishes these goals without forcing students to take any university-mandated courses.
+However, Brown distinguishes itself from the majority of other colleges in that it accomplishes these goals without forcing students to take university-mandated courses.
 Brown’s “open curriculum” celebrated its 50th Anniversary just last year, and means no distribution requirements or general education courses will get in the way of you discovering your strengths and passions.
 The only requirements for graduation are that you complete a minimum of 30 courses in eight semesters, fulfill the requirements for one concentration program (aka major), and demonstrate “excellent skill” in written English by taking designated WRIT courses.
 Other than that, students at Brown have complete freedom in their learning over their four years.

 What special opportunities does Brown offer?

 Students interested in both Brown and medical school should consider applying to their eight-year Program in Liberal Medical Education.
 As the only combined baccalaureate and medical degree program in the Ivy League, the PLME guarantees that you can both take advantage of their unique open curriculum and attend a competitive and well-resourced medical school at the Warren Alpert Medical School of Brown University.
 PLME is by no means easy to get into—it has an acceptance rate of 2.3% for the class of 2025—but if you want to experience the best of both worlds by enjoying a liberal arts education, and feeling adequately prepared for medical school, it’s certainly worth applying to.
 To learn more about PLME or other combined BS/MD programs, click here.